OlgaMilczek/Kitaszek-escape/README.md

 - `.` indicates a free space
 - `#` indicates a wall
 - `Z` indicates a Zbiggy - they're the enemies
-- 'K' indicates Kitaszek, the protagonist
+- `K` indicates Kitaszek, the protagonist

 ### How to run
 Install the requirements with `pip install requirements.txt`.